viyamKUN/background-toy/README.md

 # Conclusion

 This desktop pet program built with Swift is a fun and interactive tool for users.
-It offers various features including alarms, and macro execution, making it a well-rounded and customizable experience.
+It offers various features including macro execution, making it a well-rounded and customizable experience.
 The ability to change the animation, macro commands, and chat messages allows users to make the program their own.
 Whether it be a helpful reminder or a virtual friend, this program is sure to bring a touch of enjoyment to the user's desktop.